thinknimble/tn-spa-bootstrapper/{{cookiecutter.project_slug}}/clients/vue3/README.md

 ## Favicon Setup

 The Django app is already configured to serve favorite icons for all browsers and platforms (include, for example, apple-icons and android-icons at various sizes).
-By default, this icon is the vue/react logo.
+By default, this icon is the TN logo.

 **_Note your image must be a square otherwise a white bg will appear because the file is cropped if it is not a square go to [iloveimg.com](https://www.iloveimg.com/resize-image) and resize it._**
-Visit [realfavicongenerator.net](https://realfavicongenerator.net/) and upload a high resolution, square version of the image you would like to use as the favicon for this app.
+Visit [favicon-generator.org](https://www.favicon-generator.org/) and upload a high resolution, square version of the image you would like to use as the favicon for this app.

 Download the ZIP file of icons that the site generates for you and paste them in the `client/public/static/favicons/` directory.